lcmpbll/Partner-s-Pizza-Parlor/README.md

 Code: pizza.pizzaCost();
 Expected Output: 16.99

-Test: "It should return a price for a large sized pizza at 19.99"
+Test: "It should return a price for a large sized pizza as 19.99"
 Code: let largePizza = new Pizza("large", 0);
 largePizza.pizzaCost();
 Expected Output: 19.99

-Test:
-Code:
+Test: "It should return a price for a large pizza with one topping as 22.99"
+Code: let pizza = new Pizza('small', 16.99, ['cheese']);
+			pizza.pizzaCost();
-Expected Output:
+Expected Output: 22.99

 Test:
 Code: